 - Sugar: 0 grams

-- Notable Ingredients: Organic barley grass powder, organic spirulina powder, organic wheat grass powder, organic alfalfa leaf powder, organic chlorella powder, kale leaf powder, astragalus root powder, digestive enzymes, licorice root extract, stevia leaf extract, and more.
+- Notable Ingredients: Organic barley grass powder, organic spirulina powder, organic wheat grass powder, organic alfalfa leaf powder, organic chlorella powder, organic carrot root powder, kale leaf powder, astragalus root powder, licorice root extract, stevia leaf extract, prebiotics, probiotics, and more.

-Over the past five years, Bloom has garnered a loyal social media following and established itself as a viral sensation.
-It can now be found in 6,000 retail stores and online.
-Aside from its flagship product, Bloom Greens & Superfoods, the company has grown to offer a range of health and wellness products, including sparkling energy drinks, pre-workout supplements, collagen, and matcha blends.
+Today, Bloom Nutrition has established itself as a viral sensation, with products available in retail stores and online.
+Aside from its flagship product, Bloom Greens & Superfoods, the company has grown to offer a range of health and wellness products, including sparkling energy drinks, pre-workout supplements, collagen, gummies, and matcha blends.

-When I took a deep dive into Bloom Greens, I not only reviewed its supplement facts panel and researched its ingredients, I also tried the product to evaluate if it’s something I’d recommend to my clients.
-Here’s what I found:
+When I took a deep dive into Bloom Greens, I not only reviewed its supplement facts panel and researched its ingredients, I also tried to evaluate if it’s something I’d recommend to my clients.

 What I Liked